NigelFinegan5p/project-1/README.md

 Lined in a horizontal row from left to right are five icons with links to the map, address of the business and three social media accounts.

-The far right icon is a Podcast Icon for the SOTR Search off the Record podcast by Google Staff on the latest SEO news.
+The far right icon is a Podcast Icon for the SOTR Search Off The Record podcast by Google Staff on the latest SEO news.

 The footer is responsive with a map icon, podcast & social media icons in the center of the footer as the screen size reduces.
 We used Developer Tools to test this responsiveness.
 <br>